-- Where possible, access to medical advice and/ or assistance is available - A child or young person's parents/carers are informed of any injury, and action taken as soon as possible - Treatment should be administered in an open environment, when possible, avoiding private or unobserved situations.
-Where a private room is needed for the treatment to preserve the child or young person's dignity, their parent/carer or another appropriate adult must be present - Physio treatment should only be administered by a qualified and registered physiotherapist.
+- Only those with a current, recognised First Aid qualification treat injuries.
+In more serious cases assistance should be obtained from a medically qualified professional as soon as possible - They are aware of any pre-existing medical conditions, relevant medication taken by participants or existing injuries and treatment required - Where possible, access to medical advice and/or assistance is available - A child or young person's parents/carers are informed of any injury and action taken as soon as possible - Treatment should be administered in an open environment, when possible, avoiding private or unobserved situations.
+Where a private room is needed for the treatment to preserve the child or young person's dignity their parent/carer or another appropriate adult must be present

+- member of staff or volunteer must travel with them to supervise them and contact their parents/carers immediately - If a child or young person sustains a significant injury the incident must be recorded as a concern and reported to the Child Wellbeing and Protection Officer along with the details of any treatment given.
+Common sense should be applied when determining which injuries are significant - Physio treatment should only be administered by a qualified and registered physiotherapist.
 If continued treatment is required, the child or young person's parent/carer or another appropriate adult must be present - The circumstances in which any accidents occur are reviewed to avoid future repetitions as far as possible

-7.15 CHILDREN WITH ALLERGIES/PRE-EXISTING MEDICAL CONDITIONS
+CHILDREN WITH ALLERGIES/PRE-EXISTING MEDICAL CONDITIONS

-Football is an inclusive game, and the Club seeks to provide opportunities to children and young people of all abilities regardless of any medical conditions, disabilities or allergies they may have.
+Football is an inclusive game and the Club seeks to provide opportunities to children and young people of all abilities regardless of any medical conditions, disabilities or allergies they may have.
 It is important that children or young people with medical conditions or allergies are not unnecessarily excluded from taking part in activities with their peers and that reasonable steps are taken to accommodate their individual needs.

-This Practice Note highlights how the Club expects its members of staff and volunteers to respond to children or young people with allergies or pre-existing medical conditions in order to safeguard and protect the child or young person's wellbeing whilst attending their football activity.
+This Practice Note highlights how the club expects its members of staff and volunteers to respond to children or young people with allergies or pre-existing medical conditions in order to safeguard and protect the child or young person's wellbeing whilst attending their football activity.
 It also sets out the responsibilities of the child or young person's parents/carer in alerting members of the staff and volunteers of any pre-existing medical conditions or allergies.
-Parents/carers should be informed that they are required to provide this information where appropriate.
+Parents/carers should be informed that they are required to provide this information, where appropriate.